braydennoh/braydennoh.github.io/_projects/UnbalancedRiver.md

 In an ideal sense, the long term uplift of a thrust system should reflect the combined effects of interseismic and coseismic deformation, which I will refer to as a balanced system.
 In a simple thrust fault geometry, the cumulative uplift forms a broad block that settles into a characteristic concave bedrock river profile predicted by the stream power equation.
 But imagine if the coseismic events, for some reason, never catch up to the timescale over which a river adjusts its channel slope.

 To picture this, place a river on top of a thrust system where the coseismic slip never releases.
-At the depth where deformation shifts from brittle failure to creeping flow, the interseismic deformation alone generates a narrow zone of uplift.
-The bedrock river that carves across this landscape will not show the usual concavity.
-Instead, it will carry the imprint of this localized rise, a bulge rather than a concave curve.
+At the depth where deformation shifts from brittle failure to creeping flow, the interseismic deformation alone generates an uplift.
+The bedrock river that carves across this landscape will not show the characteristic concavity.
+Instead, it will carry the imprint of this localized uplift.

 <div class="row justify-content-sm-center">
   <div class="col-sm-10 mt-3 mt-md-0">